About 75% of drivers have experienced a flat tire. How many of those people were able to change it themselves?

-Changing a tire yourself is an especially intimidating prospect, especially if you’ve never done it before.
+Changing a tire yourself can be an especially intimidating prospect, especially if you’ve never done it before.
 But here’s the good news: it’s not rocket science.
 Heck, it’s not even intermediate-level auto mechanics!
 Changing a flat tire and throwing on a spare is actually a lot simpler than you might imagine.
 It just takes a little bit of elbow grease to get you back on the road, feeling pretty clever.

 How to Change a Flat Tire

-- Safety first: move your car to a flat surface if you’re not already on one, and pull away from the road as far as you can.
+Move your car to a flat surface if you’re not already on one, and pull away from the road as far as you can.
 Automatic transmissions should be in park, and manual transmissions should be in first gear.
 E-brake should be fully engaged.
 Don’t proceed to step 2 until you’ve put on your hazard lights.

-- Refer to your owner’s manual for instructions on how to operate your car jack.
 It will tell you precisely where on your vehicle’s underside to position the jack so that when you begin lifting, you won’t damage or dent your molding.

-- Crank the jack up until it’s snug, but don’t raise your car yet.
+Crank the jack up until it’s snug, but don’t raise your car yet.
 Once you have the jack in position, use your crow bar/lug wrench to loosen the lug nuts of your tire by turning them counterclockwise.
 Don’t loosen them too far – only enough to get them turning.
 This can be the hardest part of changing your tire.
 If they’re not budging, you can get them turning by putting the wrench firmly in place and pressing down with all of your body weight.

-- Set your flat tire aside and mount the spare by lining up the holes with the stud and positioning it firmly in place.
+Set your flat tire aside and mount the spare by lining up the holes with the stud and positioning it firmly in place.
 Screw the lug nuts back into place by hand, turning them clockwise until they fit snugly.

-- Don’t lower the jack fully; instead, lower it until there’s enough weight to let you safely tighten the lug nuts using your crow bar/lug wrench.
+Don’t lower the jack fully; instead, lower it until there’s enough weight to let you safely tighten the lug nuts using your crow bar/lug wrench.

-- Lower the jack completely and tighten the lug nuts again to ensure that, once you’re rolling again, they won’t come loose.
+Tighten the lug nuts again to ensure that, once you’re rolling again, they won’t come loose.
 Try not to over tighten them, as this can cause them to strip out later when you take your car to a mechanic to remove the spare and replace it with a new (or repaired) tire.

 Once you’ve accomplished this, toss your flat tire and jack back into the trunk of your vehicle and get yourself to a mechanic.
 Depending on the cause of the flat, you may only need a simple patch job to get you rolling again.
 Easy enough, right?